 George Mason University (GMU) offers a Master of Education (M.Ed.) in Counseling rooted in social justice and multicultural values.
-Students can choose from concentrations in Clinical Mental Health Counseling and School Counseling.
-In the Clinical Mental Health Counseling program, students take 60 credits and learn to provide a range of counseling services, such as individual, group, and family counseling.
-This concentration assists students in meeting the coursework requirements to become a Licensed Professional Counselor (LPC) in Virginia.
-The School Counseling track leads to a provisional license for school counseling in the state and enables graduates to work in PreK-12 school settings.
-A Post-Master’s Graduate Certificate in Counseling is also offered to former GSU counseling students seeking LPC or school counseling licensure.
+Students can choose from two CACREP-accredited concentrations, Clinical Mental Health (CMH) Counseling and School Counseling, which share core coursework requirements.
+In the 60-credit CMH program, students learn to provide a range of counseling services, such as individual, group, and family counseling.
+This concentration assists students in meeting the coursework requirements to become Licensed Professional Counselors (LPCs) in Virginia.
+The 60-credit School Counseling track leads to a provisional license for school counseling in the state and enables graduates to work in PreK-12 school settings.
+A Graduate Certificate in Counseling is also offered to former GSU counseling students seeking LPC or school counseling licensure.

-Radford University offers prospective students the opportunity to complete CACREP-accredited Master of Science (MS) counseling degrees in mental health or school counseling.
-The MS in Clinical Mental Health Counseling is comprised of 60 credits and prepares graduates of the program to provide professional counseling services in a variety of mental health settings, such as state hospitals, private facilities, and private practice.
-The program meets Virginia’s educational requirements to earn licensure as a Licensed Professional Counselor (LPC) and can be applied towards the educational requirements for various substance abuse counseling credentials in the state.
-The MS in School Counseling requires 48 credits and meets state requirements to become a school counselor.
+Radford University offers prospective students the opportunity to complete a CACREP-accredited Master of Science (MS) in Counseling and Human Development degree with a concentration in either Clinical Mental Health or School Counseling.
+The Clinical Mental Health Counseling concentration consists of 60 credits and prepares graduates of the program to provide professional counseling services in a variety of mental health settings, such as state hospitals, private facilities, and private practice.
+The program meets Virginia educational requirements to earn licensure as a Licensed Professional Counselor (LPC) and can be applied toward the educational requirements for various substance abuse counseling credentials in the state.
+The School Counseling concentration requires 48 credits and meets state requirements to become a school counselor.
 Students in both programs take a shared counseling core of 30 credits before completing specialization courses, electives, and supervised internships in community settings.

 Online and Hybrid Programs

-Hampton University is a historically black institution that offers an online Master of Arts (MA) in Counseling with a General Counseling concentration; an online Educational Specialist (Ed.S.) in Counseling; and a hybrid Doctor of Philosophy (PhD) in Counselor Education and Supervision.
+Hampton University (HU) is a historically black institution that offers an online Master of Arts (MA) in Counseling with a General Counseling concentration; an online Educational Specialist (Ed.S.) in Counseling; and a hybrid Doctor of Philosophy (PhD) in Counselor Education and Supervision.
 The MA degree is a 31-credit program that provides students with the foundational knowledge necessary to become a Qualified Mental Health Provider (QMHP) in Virginia.
 Students must then transfer to the on-campus MA in Counseling program to complete a CACREP-accredited specialization in Community Mental Health Counseling or School Counseling to be eligible for state counseling licensure.
-The Ed.S. in Counseling is an advanced study program for applicants who already have a graduate degree in counseling, while the PhD provides the opportunity to develop skills in teaching, research, and mentorship.
+The Ed.S. in Counseling is an advanced study program for graduates of HU’s MA in Counseling program, while the PhD provides the opportunity to develop skills in teaching, research, and mentorship.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

-2. Council for Accreditation of Counseling and Related Educational Programs (CACREP), Accredited Programs: https://www.cacrep.org/directory/
+2. Council for Accreditation of Counseling and Related Educational Programs, Accredited Programs: https://www.cacrep.org/directory/

-3. US News & World Report Best Student Counseling Programs, 2019: https://www.usnews.com/best-graduate-schools/top-education-schools/student-counseling-rankings
+3. US News & World Report Best Student Counseling Programs 2022: https://www.usnews.com/best-graduate-schools/top-education-schools/student-counseling-rankings